 As part of the deal BFT will continue to operate as the master franchisor in Australia, New Zealand and Singapore, while Xponential will grow the brand across the USA and Canada.

-Founded in 2017 by Cameron Falloon, a high performance trainer who has worked with AFL and soccer teams, and Richard Burnet who was formerly an excutive with Essendon and the GWS Giants, BFT has operated under a franchise model since 2018.
-The group is also co-owned by Hamish McLachlan.
+Founded in 2017 by Cameron Falloon, a high performance trainer who has worked with AFL and soccer teams, BFT has operated under a franchise model since 2018.
+The entrepreneur co-owns the business with Hamish McLachlan and Richard Burnet, a former executive with Essendon and the GWS Giants.

 From what began with just four test pilot studios, the company is expected to have 40,000 members by the end of 2021 and 200 studios in Australia alone, with high-profile franchisees including cricket legend Tim Paine, former AFL star Nick Riewoldt and former NRL players the Aubusson brothers.